Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State Performance Insights

-- The Seminoles average 80.1 points per game (10th in college basketball) while giving up 67.0 per contest (247th in college basketball).
+- The Seminoles average 80.1 points per game (10th in college basketball) while giving up 67.0 per outing (246th in college basketball).
 They have a +420 scoring differential overall and outscore opponents by 13.1 points per game.

-- Florida State's offense has been less effective in ACC contests this season, averaging 76.2 points per contest, compared to its season average of 80.1 PPG.
+- In conference games, Florida State scores fewer points per contest (76.2) than its season average (80.1).

-- The Seminoles are posting 86.3 points per game when playing at home.
-In road games, they are averaging 74.8 points per contest.
+- The Seminoles are scoring 86.3 points per game this season when playing at home, which is 11.5 more points than they're averaging on the road (74.8).

-- Defensively, Florida State has played better at home this year, surrendering 60.2 points per game, compared to 73.3 when playing on the road.

-- In their last 10 games, the Seminoles have been racking up 67.5 points per game, an average that's significantly lower than the 80.1 they've scored over the course of the 2022-23 season.
+- The Seminoles have been scoring 67.5 points per contest in their last 10 appearances, an average that's much lower than the 80.1 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.